Post-Conviction Litigation in Northern Virginia

-KCPM’s significant post-conviction practice includes the representation of state and federal defendants on direct appeal in Virginia’s appellate courts, the Fourth Circuit, and United States Supreme Court.
-We also litigate petitions for writs of habeas corpus in Virginia’s circuit and federal courts (also known as 2255 or 2254 motions in federal court) and appeals therefrom.
+KCPM’s significant post-conviction practice includes the representation of state and federal defendants on direct appeal in Virginia’s appellate courts, the United States Court of Appeals for the Fourth Circuit, the United States Court of Appeals Court for the District of Columbia, and United States Supreme Court.
+We litigate petitions for writs of habeas corpus in Virginia’s circuit and federal courts (also known as 2255 or 2254 motions in federal court) and appeals therefrom.
 Underscoring our post-conviction experience, KCPM lawyers have taught continuing legal education courses on post-conviction relief (state habeas and state appeals) to other attorneys and personally argued numerous cases before various appellate courts.

 As part of our practice, we often handle or consult on post-conviction matters related to the immigration consequences of criminal convictions.
 In light of Padilla v.
 Kentucky, 555 US 1169 (2010), criminal defense counsel is required to accurately advise a defendant on the immigration consequences of a criminal conviction.
 Unfortunately, many defendants are incorrectly advised as to the immigration consequences of convictions and face potential detention and deportation due to entering into ill-advised plea agreements.
 The sooner such errors are identified, the more options exist for remedying the situation through post-conviction litigation.